Student Finances

 Students for the 2+2 Ph.D.
 Program

-Domestic or international students admitted into the "2+2" joint Ph.D. program of Soochow University – Western University Centre for Synchrotron Radiation Research will receive a maximum of 4 years of financial support from both Western University and Soochow University.
-When the students are at Western, the finance structure will be the same as other domestic or international students in regular Chemistry graduate programs as described above.
-In addition, the student will receive $10,000 CAD per year from Soochow University in lieu of TA/RAship while studying at Western.
-The student will receive 50,000 Chinese Yuan (~$10,000 CAD) per year when studying in Soochow.
+Students admitted into the "2+2" joint Ph.D. program of Soochow University – Western University Centre for Synchrotron Radiation Research will receive a maximum of 4 years of financial support from both Western University (2) and Soochow University (2).
+When the students are at Western, they will receive 1 unit of TA plus 100,000 Chinese Yuan (~$13,000 CAD) per year plus funding from their supervisor based on their agreement.
 Students will pay only one tuition to one university at any time.
 The fee schedule when studying at Western is the same as other domestic or international students here.